Table of Contents

 If you are experiencing a seizure, your friends or family around you may lay you on your side to prevent shoulder dislocation.
 If you do fall and hurt your body, you may create large bony abnormalities or suffer head injuries, increasing your susceptibility to future seizures.

 Performing everyday activities can become dangerous if you have epilepsy.
 If you are diagnosed with epilepsy, your doctor may advise against driving to prevent accidents behind the wheel.
-In the United States, you have to be seizure-free for three to 12 months before being permitted to drive.
+In the United States, you must be seizure-free for three to 12 months before being permitted to drive.

 If a seizure comes on while driving, you may lose control of your vehicle, putting you and everyone else on the road in danger.
 Not being able to drive is a huge hindrance to a person’s social and work life, so you may want to research public transit in your area to make sure your daily life is not affected by your epilepsy diagnosis.